ddusek/poker/README.md

 # Poker
 Poker web app made with Django, REST API and React.

+## About
+This app is currently in development and cant be played yet.

+Api is made using Django with Django rest framework.
+Django channels for websocket handling.
+On frontend I used React, its functional components and React hooks.

 ## How to run
-App can be run in Docker or locally.
+App can be run in Docker or locally, but I suggest using Docker because running project locally might require changing a few settings for it to run.

 ### Docker
 **Requirements:**